 These are sample rates and should only be used for comparative purposes.

 Incidents: Rates were calculated by evaluating our base profile with a single at-fault accident applied.

-Age: Rates were calculated by evaluating our base profile with the ages 18-70 (base: 40 years) applied.
-Depending on age, drivers may be a renter or homeowner.
+Age: Rates were calculated by evaluating our base profile with the age 70 (base: 40 years) applied.

-Teens: Rates were determined by adding a 16-year-old teen to a 40-year-old married couple’s policy.
-The rates displayed reflect the total cost after being added to a parent’s policy.
+Teens: Rates were determined by adding a 16-year-old teen to a 40-year-old married parents’ policy.
+The rates displayed reflect the total cost of a driver this age added to their parents’ policy.